-Reporting enables the teacher to communicate with parents/carers regarding a student's academic and personal development, behaviour and diverse needs.
+Reporting enables the teacher to communicate with families regarding a student's academic and personal development, behaviour and diverse needs.
 Reporting at the College takes two main forms.
-The first is in the form of ongoing and continuous reporting to students and parents/carers about assessments tasks completed throughout each semester.
+The first is in the form of ongoing and continuous reporting to students and families about assessment tasks completed throughout each semester.
 The second is our end-of-semester reports.